rhomobile/rhomobile-docs/docs/en/5.0.0/guide/runtime_config.md

     <tr>
       <td>HTTPS_Proxy</td>
       <td>N/A</td>
       <td>Specifies the HTTPS Proxy settings to use in the format URL:port.
 Proxy settings for the Internet Explorer engine are picked up from the Windows connection manager.
 Leave this field blank to not use a proxy.
-Note that this setting only applies to the Motorola WebKit engine.</td>
+Note that this setting only applies to the Zebra WebKit engine.</td>
       <td>URL:PortNo</td>
       <td>Windows Mobile, Windows CE, Android, iOS</td>
     </tr>